ferrocene/ferrocene/ferrocene/doc/safety-manual/src/unsafety.rst

 * Perform code review of the entire module where the unsafe code resides.

-* Perform unit testing on the unsafe code and its clients,
+* Perform unit testing on the unsafe code and its clients.

 * Perform integration testing between the unsafe code and its clients.